Dan-Burns/ChACRA/README.md

 run-hremd also calls process-output to automatically generate the state trajectories, run the contact calculations, and write some ChACRA output.
 These outputs are found in state_trajectories/run_{i}, contact_output/run_{i}, and analysis_output/run_{i}.

-A .pml file and a .csv is write to the analysis_output/run_{i} directory so you can visualize the chacras and know which contacts are most sensitive on each chacra.
-The total_contacts.pd is the accumulated contact frequency data for all the runs and the .pml and .csv file reflects all of the combined runs as well.
+A .pml file and a .csv is written to the analysis_output/run_{i} directory so you can visualize the chacras and know which contacts are most sensitive on each chacra.
+The total_contacts.pd reflects the  accumulated data for all the runs and the .pml and .csv file reflects all of the combined runs as well.
 You should keep running until these outputs converge.
+The .csv file provides the names of the most sensitive interactions on each chacra.
+The residues in the first couple contacts in each column can be good mutagenesis targets for structure-activity investigations.

+To continue running, just execute the above command again and a new run/ folder will be created in each of the directories.
+You'll find the extended run output there when the script exits.

 The output will report on any chacra (principal component) that passes a significance test.
 The energy-dependent response patterns (pc projections) can be seen with the chacra_modes.png plot.

 ![chacras](https://github.com/Dan-Burns/ChACRA/assets/58605062/00a98056-bd79-4a3f-95ec-656688838301)
+*Projections of the contact frequency principal components (chacras).
+You can see how the red mode (pc1) captures a melting trend of decreasing probability with increasing temperature.*

 Drop your pdb file and the .pml file into PyMol to see the most sensitive contacts on the structure.
 They will be colored according to the response pattern they exhibit.

 ![IGPS_chacras](https://github.com/Dan-Burns/ChACRA/assets/58605062/a8eb2448-26e5-48e6-a421-6b4cc798ac33)
+*The most sensitive interactions on the chacras of the allosterically activated enzyme IGPS.
+The fifth chacra (orange) captures the allosterically coupled active site and effector binding site.
+The second chacra (blue) captures interactions critical for activity.*

 Further, the example structure is a homotrimer and the contact data can be averaged to make the results more statistically robust and easier to visualize.

-An interactive analysis notebook is available in examples/example_notebook.ipynb that should make the ChACRA output clear.
+An interactive analysis notebook is available in examples/example_notebook.ipynb that demonstrates this.

 1. Burns, D., Singh, A., Venditti, V. & Potoyan, D. A. Temperature-sensitive contacts in disordered loops tune enzyme I activity.
 Proc.
 Natl.
 Acad.
 Sci.
 U. S. A. 119, e2210537119 (2022)